Michael-Isom/Read-Me-Generator-/README.md

 ## Usage
-when using terminal in node you can quickly generate Readme's
+when using terminal in node you can quickly generate Readme's customization of your own important information through ReadMe's Being able to make updates as your project grows

 ## Features
-Can generate a ReadMe from the users inputs through a couple of questions
+Can generate a ReadMe from the users inputs through a couple of questions Mark down support showing you the table of contents

 ## Contributing